Shire of Woorayl

-The Shire of Woorayl was a local government area about 130 km southeast of Melbourne, the state capital of Victoria, Australia.
+The Shire of Woorayl was a local government area in Australia.
+It was located about 130 km southeast of Melbourne, the state capital of Victoria, Australia.
 The shire covered an area of 1245.79 km2, and existed from 1888 until 1994.

 History

 Initially part of the Shire of Narracan, Woorayl was first incorporated as a shire on 25 May 1888.
 It annexed the South Riding of the Shire of Alberton on 14 March 1890, and the Mirboo Riding of the Shire of Traralgon on 1 May 1891.
 Over the next 20 years, various boundary changes occurred between Woorayl, Korumburra, Narracan, and South Gippsland.

 On 2 December 1994, the Shire of Woorayl was abolished, and along with the Shires of Mirboo, South Gippsland and parts of the Shire of Korumburra, was merged into the new Shire of South Gippsland.
 The area around Inverloch was transferred into the newly created Shire of Bass Coast.

 Wards

 Woorayl was divided into four ridings in May 1975, each of which elected three councillors: